 So who uses these reports?
 Just about anyone who is headed out on a fishing expedition -- particularly if they have only the weekend to fish.
 "They're going to go over your report with a fine-toothed comb because they want to catch some fish," Captain Graham says.
 Fishing reports can be so popular, in fact, that a report of a particularly fish-heavy area may provoke a virtual stampede of fishermen.

-To learn more about fish and fishing, look over the report of links on the next page.
+To learn more about fish and fishing, look over the report of links below.